 - Don’t tell people exactly where you’re staying unless they need to know.
 Aside from the obvious, this will also keep them from appearing at your door at 6 in the morning because they “missed you”.
 Really.

 - Lock your hotel door when inside.
-Not only will people appear at your door, they may also just walk in unannounced.
+Not only will people appear at your door, but they may also just walk in unannounced.
 Usually with good intentions, but still…

 - Stick to crowded areas at night where possible.
 Kind as most people are, muggings do occur in the big cities; Bangladesh is quite poor after all.